 There are lots of different types of grandmothers.
 Some grandmothers make cookies with their grandchildren.
 Other grandmothers make pottery.
 My children are blessed with one of the latter.
-My children see the biblical imagery of pottery in action while at her house.
+My children get to see the physical lessons from pottery in the Bible in action.

 Every visit fills them with the wondering of what they are going to create and what they might get to paint.
 Grandpa & Grandma’s includes the fun of decorating “soup” bowls that will be sold to provide food for those in need or a special container to hold their treasures in.

 There is a special room for creating and getting messy at grandma’s house.
 There she has a wheel that with a flip of a switch turns around and around.

 While the shaping of a lump of clay into something beautiful looks so easy when she does it, the children learned quickly that potting takes skill and strength.

 Furthermore, it needs and takes time to develop.
 The seemingly lifeless lump of clay almost seems to have a stubborn mind of its own.
 Yet, the steady pulling and even pressure can eventually get the clay to take shape.
 This is a timeless truth even for pottery in the Bible times.